 - EasyNews – EasyNews is one of the most newcomer-friendly Usenet providers around, and they include 60 connections with every plan, starting monthly at just $9.98

-- Giganews – Giganews is a premium provider, offering 50 connections and an included newsreader and VPN, with these plans starting from $14.99/mo
+- Giganews – Giganews is a premium provider, offering 100 connections, with plans starting from $8.33/mo

 Of course, no matter which newsreader app you choose, you’ll need a Usenet provider to use it with.